Constraint-based graph network simulator: Implementation

 To compute the gradients of the constraint scalars for the batch of graphs, we use the vector-Jacobian product (VJP) function using JAX.
 VJP does not explicitly construct a Jacobian, and its asymptotic computational cost is the same as the forward evaluation of the constraint function.

-\paragraph{Constraint function} We use the mean aggregation for the per-node outputs $\{c^j \vert j=1\dots J\}$ to obtain the scalar constraint value for the entire graph $c = \constr(\context, \updatehat) = \frac{1}{J} \sum_{j=1}^{J} (c^j)^2$.
-For gradient descent, we take a square of per-node outputs before aggregating them.
+\paragraph{Constraint function} To construct $\constr$, we first encode the nodes and edges of the graph using MLP encoders.
+Then, we process the graph using a GNN model from \citep{sanchezgonzalez20a, pfaff2021learning}.
+The GNN model has residual connections on each message-passing layer and does not use global updates.
+Next, we decode the node outputs of the graph network using an MLP decoder with a scalar output to compute the per-node values $\{c^j \vert j=1\dots J\}$.
+Finally, to obtain the scalar constraint value for the entire graph, we use the mean aggregation for the per-node values $c = \constr(\context, \updatehat) = \frac{1}{J} \sum_{j=1}^{J} (c^j)^2$.
+For gradient descent solver, we take a square of per-node outputs before aggregating them.
 For fast projections, we simply take the sum of per-node outputs.

 We use a fixed learning rate of 0.001 for gradient descent-based constraint solvers.
 We did not find the model to be very sensitive to this value of the learning rate.
-We speculate this is because the model can indirectly control the learning rate by learning an arbitrary scaling factor for the constraint.
+We speculate this is because the model can indirectly control the learning rate by learning an arbitrary scaling factor for the constraint function.
+We use five iterations of the solver for both gradient descent and fast projection solvers during the training.

+\paragraph{Loss} In most experiments we used the MSE loss between the output of the last iteration $\updatehat^{(N)}$ and the corresponding ground-truth state updates on node positions.
+In section \ref{sec:generalization} we used the additional MSE loss between intermediate states $\updatehat^{(i)}$ and the ground-truth point, with exponentially decaying weights $ \mathcal{L}_{interm} = \alpha^{N-i} \text{MSE}(\updatehat^{(i)}, T)$, where $T$ is the ground-truth, $N$ is the number of solver iterations, $\alpha$ is a parameter in (0,1].
+The goal of the weighted loss is to encourage the solver to reach the solution in fewer iterations.
+Earlier iterations have a smaller weight and are penalized less for being farther from the ground-truth.
+The loss on the last iteration is the same as our standard MSE loss between the last iteration and the ground-truth, as the weight on $N$-th iterations is $\alpha^{N-N}=1$.